AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Any other moving violation 2

-In New York, if you rack up 11 or more points within 18 months, the DMV will revoke or suspend your license.2 See below for your state’s minimum points for a license suspension.
+In New York, if you rack up 11 or more points within 18 months, the DMV will revoke or suspend your license.2 See below for your state’s minimum points in a given time frame that result in a license suspension.

 State Points resulting in license suspension Time frame (in years)